runningturtles/ChildCare/README.md

 # ChildCare
-API to get information about the statistic information of the child care situation.
+Python Lib to get information about the statistic information of the child care situation.

 Pre-requisite:
 Python 3.x

-Download and install:
+Install:

 Usage:

-Well done!